 For facilitating interaction between instructors and students, it offers a direct messaging tool on the platform and students can even interact with each other on a native Q&A forum within the platform.

-That being said, the high-quality learning experience is not exclusive to Udemy, and you can offer a high-quality experience even with online course platforms like Teachable which aren’t really a marketplace.
+That being said, the high-quality learning experience is not exclusive to Udemy, and you can offer a high-quality experience even with course creation platforms that aren’t really a marketplace.